stevelerner/stevelerner/README.md

 - Products, Users, and Orders APIs with unified API catalog
 - Health monitoring and modern web UI for browsing and testing endpoints
 - Perfect for learning API development best practices and microservices patterns
+- Built and tested for Docker Desktop on macOS

 ### [networkdemo](https://github.com/stevelerner/networkdemo)
 - Advanced Docker networking demonstration